GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 - `helicsInputSetDefaultString()` (used for JSONs)
 - `helicsInputSetDefaultVector()`

-Note that the following, though they have syntaxical similarities to the above APIs, **do not** set default values on HELICS inputs when no publications have been received.
+Note that the following, though they have syntactical similarities to the above APIs, **do not** set default values on HELICS inputs when no publications have been received.

 - `helicsInputSetDefaultTime()`
 - `helicsInputSetDefaultNamedPoint()`